Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Data-provenance AI

-The efficiency of data aggregation in wireless networks can be further improved with DL approaches \cite{282}.
+The efficiency of data aggregation in wireless networks can be further improved with advanced ML/DL approaches \cite{282}.
 In this study, the focus is on privacy preservation for sensor data on the link between gateways and servers.
 Here, a DL autoencoder is used to ensure security for the sensor communication channel by reconstructing the obfuscated data from the original data, which can hidden data from unauthorized parties.
-In some practical scenarios, aggregators may not be willing to collect data due to the lack of motivation (i.e. less aggregation revenues).
-To solve this issue, the work in \cite{283} implements a payment-privacy preservation scheme that enables aggregators to collect securely data while paying (i.e. rewards) to them.
+Although the proposed scheme can ensure sensor privacy preservation, it remains high computational complexity due to unoptimized learning parameters.
+In some practical scenarios, aggregators may not be willing to collect data due to the lack of motivation (e.g., less aggregation revenues).
+To solve this issue, the work in \cite{283} implements a payment-privacy preservation scheme that enables aggregators to collect securely data while paying (e.g., rewards) to them.
 This process can formulated as a MDP problem and since the transition probabilities of payment is unknown to the aggregators, a model-free DRL approach using deep Q-learning is proposed to learn the model via trial and error with an agent.
 The reward here correlates with the optimal payment so that the agent explores the data aggregation network to find an optimal policy for maximizing revenues.